-Claude AI’s GitHub integration lets you search repositories, review pull requests, and analyze code without leaving the conversation.
+The Claude GitHub app integration lets you search repositories, review pull requests, and analyze code without leaving the conversation.
 Once connected, Claude can read files, diffs, issues, and commit histories directly from your GitHub account — no copy-pasting, no switching tabs.
 It takes less than a minute to set up.

 You need a Claude Pro or Team plan.
 The integration is read-only: Claude can search and read your repositories, but it cannot push code, merge pull requests, or modify anything.
 You control which repositories Claude can access during the OAuth authorization flow.

-- Open Claude and go to Settings > Integrations.
+- Step 1: Open Claude and go to Settings > Integrations.

-- Find GitHub in the list and click Connect.
+- Step 2: Find GitHub in the list and click Connect.

-- Sign in with your GitHub account and select which repositories to grant access to.
+- Step 3: Sign in with your GitHub account and select which repositories to grant access to.

-- GitHub now appears as a context source in your conversations.
+- Step 4: GitHub now appears as a context source in your conversations.

-- To disconnect, return to Settings > Integrations and click Remove.
+- Step 5: To disconnect, return to Settings > Integrations and click Remove.

-No. You need a Claude Pro ($20/month) or Team ($30/user/month) plan.
-The free tier does not support integrations.
+No. You need a Claude Pro ($20/month) or Team ($30/user/month) plan to use integrations.
+The free tier of Claude does not support GitHub or any other third-party integration.
+Zapier and other connected services may have their own pricing as well.

-No. The integration is read-only.
-Claude can search and read your repositories but cannot push commits, merge pull requests, or modify any code.
+No. The Claude GitHub integration is strictly read-only.
+Claude can search files, read diffs, and analyze commit histories, but it cannot push commits, merge pull requests, or modify any code in your repositories.

-Only repositories you explicitly grant access to during the OAuth flow.
-You control which repos Claude can see and can revoke access at any time.
+Only repositories you explicitly grant access to during the GitHub OAuth flow.
+You control which repos Claude can see from your GitHub authorization settings.
+You can revoke access at any time from both Claude and GitHub.

 Yes.
 Anthropic does not use your conversations or connected code to train its models on Pro and Team plans.
-You can disconnect at any time.
+Your repository data is processed only during active conversations and is not stored long-term.
+You can disconnect GitHub from Claude at any time.

 Yes.
-The integration works on claude.ai from any browser, including mobile.
-There is no separate app required.
+The Claude GitHub integration works on claude.ai from any browser, including mobile Safari and Chrome.
+There is no separate app required — all integrations are available through the web interface.

 Why Use Claude with GitHub